ozamaahmed/my-codes/README.md

 # my codes
- random codes which people can get help from
+ random codes which people can get help from or something